Mynymoys/Arduipy/README.md

 # Arduipy

-My all proejcts for Arduino and Raspberry Pi
+My all projects for Arduino and Raspberry Pi